TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 *A class that extends another class that has suffix "Exception".*

 There is a bit different paradigm compared to PHP_CodeSniffer.
-We don't get position of the `extends` token, but all the tokens.
-So we need to iterate through them with conditions:
+We don't get position of the `extends` token, but **all the tokens**.
+Instead of investigating one token and it's relation to other, **we need to iterate through all tokens and match them with conditions**:

 ```php
 public function fix(SplFileInfo $file, Tokens $tokens): void